kjschmidlab/GGoutlieR/paper/paper.md

 Under the assumption of isolation-by-distance, pairwise genetic similarities of samples are expected to decrease with increasing geographical distance between the sample origins.
 This assumption may be violated by long-distance migration or artificial factors such as human activity or data/sample management errors.

-Visualisation-based tools such as `SPA` [@yang2012model], `SpaceMix` [@bradburd2016spatial], `unPC` [@house2018evaluating] allow to identify samples with geo-genetic patterns that violate the isolation-by-distance assumption, but these tools do not provide statistics to robustly label outliers.
+Visualization-based tools such as `SPA` [@yang2012model], `SpaceMix` [@bradburd2016spatial], `unPC` [@house2018evaluating] allow to identify samples with geo-genetic patterns that violate the isolation-by-distance assumption, but these tools do not provide statistics to robustly label outliers.
 Advances in genome sequencing technologies lead to much larger sample sizes, such as in geo-genetic analyses of genebank collections of rice [@gutaker2020genomic; @wang2018genomic], barley [@milner2019genebank], wheat [@schulthess2022genomics], soybean [@liu2020pan] and maize [@li2019identifying].
-Visualisation-based approaches may not be suitable to display unusual geo-genetic patterns in big datasets due to the large number of overlapping data points on a graph.
+Visualization-based approaches may not be suitable to display unusual geo-genetic patterns in big datasets due to the large number of overlapping data points on a graph.
 To overcome this problem, we developed a heuristic statistical framework for detecting **G**eo-**G**enetic **outliers**, named `GGoutlieR`.
 Our `GGoutlieR` package computes empirical p-values for violation of the isolation-by-distance assumption for individual samples according to prior information on their geographic origin and genotyping data.
 This feature allows researchers to easily select outliers from thousands of samples for further investigation.
-In addition, `GGoutlieR` visualises the geo-genetic patterns of outliers as a network on a geographical map, providing insights into the relationships between geography and genetic clusters.
+In addition, `GGoutlieR` visualizes the geo-genetic patterns of outliers as a network on a geographical map, providing insights into the relationships between geography and genetic clusters.

 # Algorithm of `GGoutlieR`

 Under the isolation-by-distance assumption, the geographical origins of samples are predictable from their patterns of genetic variation [@battey2020predicting;@guillot2016accurate], and vice versa.
-In this context, prediction models should produce large prediction errors for samples that violate the isolation-by-distance assumption.
+In this context, prediction models should result in large prediction errors for samples that violate the isolation-by-distance assumption.
 Based on this concept, we developed the GGoutlieR framework to model anomalous geo-genetic patterns.

 Briefly, `GGoutlierR` uses *K*-nearest neighbour (KNN) regression to predict genetic components with the *K* nearest geographical neighbours, and also predicts in the opposite direction.